jvolheim/Projects/Algorithms/Othogonal Matching Pursuit /Readme.md

 ## Project Structure

-    code.py: Python script containing the implementation of the OMP algorithm and experimental setups for signal recovery. load_data.py: Python script for loading data used in the project.
+    code.ipynb: Notebook containing the implementation of the OMP algorithm and experimental setups for signal recovery. load_data.py: Python script for loading data used in the project.
     Data/: Directory containing data files necessary for the experiments.
     README.md: This file, providing an overview of the project and its components.